austingebauer/devise/README.md

-  description = "Your meta description"      # Your meta description of the site header_title = "Your Name"                 # Your header title header_subtitle = "Your Creative Subtitle" # Your header subtitle home_image = "/images/avatar.png"          # Path to header image starting from the static directory recent_posts = 5                           # Max amount of recent posts to show
-  mainSections = ["posts", "post", "blog"]   # Main sections to include in recent posts [params.style]                             # CSS style overrides
+  description = "Your meta description"      # Your meta description of the site header_title = "Your Name"                 # Your header title header_subtitle = "Your Creative Subtitle" # Your header subtitle home_image = "/images/avatar.png"          # Path to header image starting from the static directory (optional) recent_posts = 5                           # Max amount of recent posts to show mainSections = ["posts", "post", "blog"]   # Main sections to include in recent posts [params.style]                             # CSS style overrides